“I keep forgetting to make my payments.”

 You may have heard about student loan consolidation — where all your loans are combined — and thought it sounded like a perfect solution.
 But you may be wondering, can you consolidate private student loans?
-Or is there a way to consolidate private student loans?
+Or is there a way to consolidate and refinance private student loans?

 What is student loan consolidation?